howdoicomputer/aws-cdktf-example/README.md

 This project is a very simple reference architecture in AWS using the TypeScript version of [cdktf](https://github.com/hashicorp/terraform-cdk).

+## In Progresss

+This repository is in progress.
+It's meant to serve as a reference/playground.

+Technologies:

+* cdktf TypeScript
+* EKS/Kubernetes
+* ArgoCD
+* Helm
+* devenv
+* Karpenter

 ## Environment

 Within this reference, an environment is a logical construct that exists as a VPC with an EKS cluster within it.
 The cidrs are for the VPCs are `/16` and each subnet is a `/24` with three private subnets and three public subnets.
 Each subnet public/private pair corresponds to an availability zone.
 The private subnets are where k8s worker nodes are deployed to and the public subnets are where load balancers live.